Trading Ore for 2026

 Trading Iron Ore

-Having traded commodities for several years, I’ve found iron ore to be one of the most dynamic and closely watched markets.
+Having traded commodities for several years, I have found iron ore to be one of the most dynamic and closely watched markets.
 It remains the core ingredient in steel production, which powers global industries from construction to automotive manufacturing.
-This year, I watched prices climb from around $96 per tonne in early 2025 to nearly $120 per tonne by September as renewed infrastructure spending in China and India boosted demand.
-When you trade iron ore, you’re essentially trading on the heartbeat of industrial growth, where every policy change or supply chain disruption can ripple across the world economy.
+This year, I watched prices climb from around $94 per tonne in early 2025 to a peak of nearly $115 per tonne by September as renewed infrastructure spending in China and India briefly boosted demand.
+Looking at current 2026 prices, we are seeing iron ore trade around $92 per tonne in February, reflecting a market recalibration after China's property sector remained sluggish and global supply from Brazil increased.
+I remember one Tuesday morning when I opened my trading terminal to see prices had jumped $8 overnight after Beijing announced a targeted liquidity injection.
+When you trade iron ore, you are essentially trading on the heartbeat of industrial growth, where every policy change or supply chain disruption can ripple across the world economy.
 Understanding the delicate balance between demand, supply, and geopolitical factors is key to making smart, strategic trades in this fast moving market.

 Understanding the Iron Ore Trade

 The iron ore trade remains one of the most interconnected global markets.
-Major exporters such as Australia’s Pilbara region and Brazil’s Vale mines continue to dominate supply, while industrial giants like China which produces over half of the world’s steel and India remain the biggest consumers.
-In my own experience trading iron ore futures on the Singapore Exchange (SGX), I’ve seen how quickly prices can react to seemingly minor supply news such as a cyclone hitting Western Australia or a dam inspection in Brazil.
+Major exporters such as Australia's Pilbara region and Brazil's Vale mines continue to dominate supply, while industrial giants like China which produces over half of the world's steel and India remain the biggest consumers.
+In my own experience trading iron ore futures on the Singapore Exchange (SGX), I have seen how quickly prices can react to seemingly minor supply news.
+Last March, I watched prices surge from $102 to $114 per tonne in just 48 hours after reports of a cyclone approaching Western Australia.
+Another time, I lost money when I failed to react quickly enough to a Vale production guidance update, which sent prices swinging $6 per tonne in a single session.
+More recently in January 2026, I capitalized on a price dip to $91 per tonne after weak Chinese manufacturing PMI, only to see prices rebound to $98 per tonne within two weeks as steel mill restocking began ahead of the Lunar New Year.
 Iron ore is mainly traded through spot and futures contracts, and keeping an eye on Chinese steel output data and shipping rates can make all the difference between a winning and losing trade.
+Just last month, monitoring the Baltic Dry Index helped me anticipate a price correction before it happened, saving me from a potential $12,000 loss on my position.

 Why Trade Iron Ore?